We study solvers with variable pitch

 titlefont=11, guidefontsize=10, tickfontsize=9, legendfontsize=10 )

-As can be easily seen, the "losses" of total energy due to inaccuracies in the integrator are almost imperceptible in the first case, while in the second case they amount to about 20% per day.
+As it is easy to see, the "losses" of total energy associated with inaccuracies in the integrator are almost imperceptible in the first case, and about 20% per day in the second case.

-As the total energy of the pendulum decreases, the amplitude of the oscillation drops, as we will see by plotting the following graphs.
+As the total energy of the pendulum decreases, the oscillation amplitude decreases, as we will see by plotting the following graphs.
 We will also see that the plane of oscillation of the pendulum changes with time (unfolds).

 using Measures